-\textbf{Key Components.} PPO differs from DPO in many aspects.
-For example, PPO is typically applied in a token-wise, online manner with a pre-defined reward function, whereas DPO is applied sentence-wise, offline, with an implicit reward function.
-However, they also share notable similarities.
-First, the importance ratio $\frac{\pi(y|x;\boldsymbol\theta)}{\pi(y|x;\boldsymbol\theta_{\mathrm{old}})}$ in PPO can be viewed as an approximation of $\log{\pi(y|x;\boldsymbol\theta)}$ in DPO, due to their similar gradients when $\boldsymbol\theta$ is close to $\boldsymbol\theta_{\mathrm{old}}$.
-Second, the value of $\hat{A}$ in practice can inherently be negative, resembling the roles of positive and negative learning in DPO.
-These facts motivate us to separate the key components of PPO in the same way as for DPO.
+\textbf{Key Components.} PPO differs from DPO in many aspects: it is token-wise, online, and with a pre-defined reward function, whereas DPO is sentence-wise, offline, based on implicit rewarding.
+Despite these differences, they share notable similarities.
+First, the importance ratio $\frac{\pi(y|x;\boldsymbol\theta)}{\pi(y|x;\boldsymbol\theta_{\mathrm{old}})}$ in PPO behaves similarly in gradient to $\log \pi(y|x;\boldsymbol\theta)$ in DPO, since $\boldsymbol\theta$ is typically close to $\boldsymbol\theta_{\mathrm{old}}$.
+Second, $\hat{A}$ can be either positive or negative, resembling the roles of positive and negative learning in DPO.
+These observations motivate us to decompose PPO into key components in the same way as DPO.